cyb3rxp/awesome-soc/detection_engineering.md

 * Report your results and findings in a purpose-built app like Vectr.

 ## Act
-* Fix everything that was previously identified as not working, or not matching your needs.
+* Fix everything that was previously identified as not working, missing, or not matching your needs.

 # How to feed the "Plan" phase